thomassuedbroecker/Using-Blockchain-to-Track-fitness-Rewards/fabric-dev-servers/README.md

 There are a few useful CLI tools for Composer developers.
 The most important one is composer-cli, which contains all the essential operations, so we'll install that first.
 Next, we'll also pick up composer-rest-server.
 Make sure to pick up version 0.20.
 This will not work with older versions.

+_Note:_
-_Note:_ You *not* should use su or sudo for the following npm commands.
-Maybe also verify this commands.
-Using the right **node** version.
+1. Maybe you should also verify with this commands: Do you use the right **node** version?
 ```sh
 touch .bash_profile
 nvm —-version
 nvm use --lts
 node --version
 ```
+2. You *not* should use su or sudo for the following npm commands.

 1. Essential CLI tools:
 ```sh